 There are two typical approaches.
 One is to finish medical school and go into general surgery, neurosurgery, orthopedics, or ENT and then match after that into a plastic surgery fellowship.
 The other approach is matching into a categorical plastic surgery program, which is a dedicated program for plastic surgery.
 Neurology is the other pathway they can do it from.

-In Russell's case, he did his general surgery program at UMass and transitioned into the plastic surgery program so it was more of a traditional approach and a bit hybrid because he was able to transition out after his third year general surgery being the only type of residency you can do it from.
+In Russell’s case, he did his general surgery program at UMass and transitioned into the plastic surgery program so it was more of a traditional approach.
+It was also a bit hybrid; because he was able to transition out after his third year general surgery being the only type of residency you can do it from.

 With the traditional fellowship pathway, you don’t have to finish general surgery but you have to finish all the other types of residencies before you go into a plastics fellowship.
 Russell was already at UMass for his general surgery training, did two years in the plastic surgery laboratory, and worked on various projects with them so he was a known commodity.
 Additionally, Russell says you have to be very competitive with the rest of the applying population.
 All in all, it was a seven-year pathway.
 Categorical might be six and then general surgery can end up being nine consisting of five years general surgery, two years of research, and two or three years of plastics although he thinks all plastic fellowships are now three years mandatory.
 Many will also do an additional year of hand fellowship because it’s so competitive.
 The year he applied, there were only 92 plastic surgery fellowship spots in the country excluding the categorical spots but just post general surgery positions.

 Plastic surgery is among the subspecialties in surgery that are the most competitive.
 Dermatology might be the only one most competitive in terms of everything else but in terms of the categorical spots, plastic surgery, Russell believes, may be the most competitive now.